 I have made it no secret that I am a big red wine fan.
-I love a good Cabernet and a Zinfandel.
+I love a good Cabernet and Zinfandel.
 When I received the package from Robert Mondavi Winery, I was thrilled that they had included the Robert Mondavi Oakville Cabernet Sauvignon 2010.
 Regardless of their generosity, my thoughts and opinions regarding this wine are truly my own.

 All I can say is this Robert Mondavi Oakville Cabernet Sauvignon 2010 is all that I expected it to be and more.

-As you know I’ve written a lot about Mondavi in my Woodbridge Moscato Wine 2012 and Robert Mondavi Fume Blanc 2011 posts, now I would like to tell you a bit about Robert or Bob (as he preferred) Mondavi (1913-2008).
+As you know, I’ve written a lot about Mondavi in my Woodbridge Moscato Wine 2012 and Robert Mondavi Fume Blanc 2011 articles.
+Now, I would like to tell you a bit about Robert or Bob (as he preferred) Mondavi (1913-2008).
 Bob’s 100th birth year anniversary was on June 18, 2013.
 It was a celebration of a man loved by many and a force to be reckoned with in the world of wine.
 He lived his life the way he chose, to the fullest, with passion and with a giving heart.
 He was a forward thinking man who believed in taking calculated risk with an endgame in mind.
 I quote; “Establish a goal just beyond what you think you can do.
 When you achieve that, establish another.
 This will teach you to embrace risk.”

-He was a strong ambassador for Napa Valley, promoting the wines, wineries and the area whenever and wherever he had an opportunity.
+He was a strong ambassador for Napa Valley, promoting the wines, wineries, and the area whenever and wherever he had an opportunity.
 He loved what he did and the wines he produced, constantly striving for perfection.
 He would say; “Wine to me is passion.
 Its family and friends.
-Its warmth of the heart and generosity of spirit.”
-Even though he is no longer with us, his strength, passion and character will reverberate throughout the vineyards, hills and valleys of Napa for many generations to come.
+It’s warmth of the heart and generosity of spirit.”
+Even though he is no longer with us, his strength, passion, and character will reverberate throughout the vineyards, hills and valleys of Napa for many generations to come.
 That is a legacy that is well deserved for such a man as he.

-Now let tell you about the wine.
+Now let me tell you about the wine.

 This is what the winemaker has to say about this Robert Mondavi Oakville Cabernet Sauvignon 2010:

 “Classically Cabernet.
 Classically Oakville, the wine strikes a captivating balance between power and finesse.
-The delicious core of layered black fruit – crème de cassis, blackberry and black cherry – is imbued with rich mocha and toasty toffee with subtle traces of fresh bay and black pepper.
+The delicious core of layered black fruit – crème de cassis, blackberry, and black cherry – is imbued with rich mocha and toasty toffee with subtle traces of fresh bay and black pepper.
 Already complex and approachable, the sumptuous, mouth filling texture is lifted by refreshing acidity.”

 I would also like to include how they achieve this amazing wine:

 My husband and I, along with a friend shared this wine accompanied with a nice cheese board.
 It made our time with my friend and neighbor very special.
-I can honestly say I had expected the wine to be really good, but it was fantastic.
+I can honestly say I had expected the wine to be good, but it was fantastic.
 We savored this wine for the gem that it is for as long as it lasted.
 It’s so worth the time to seek out and enjoy.

 You can find Robert Mondavi Oakville Cabernet Sauvignon 2010 on their website, at wine.com, bevo.com, totalwine.com, amazon.com and any good wine purveyor.